Program Overview

 Focus |

-1 | 1 | Building a strong foundation in number sense, addition, and subtraction.
-The largest focus is on number sense. |
+| 1 | 1 | Establishing a core foundation in number sense, addition, and subtraction. |

-2 | 2 | Continue to build on number sense and arithmetic skills while also introducing more challenging concepts related to geometry and data analysis. |
+| 2 | 2 | Advancing arithmetic fluency while introducing geometry and data analysis. |

-3 | 3 | Expands on multiplication and division while introducing further concepts related to fractions, geometry, and problem-solving. |
+| 3 | 3 | Mastering multiplication and division; introduction to fractions and complex problem-solving. |

 At Taipei American School (TAS), Taipei European School (TES) and other international schools in Taiwan, many parents find that the math progress in school is too slow and feel the need to pre-construct concepts and get ahead of school progress to accelerate their children's progress.
-Math learning.
 Currently, many international school parents send their children to local cram schools to learn mathematics.
 Mathematics at these institutions meets the requirements for more intensive mathematics courses and more challenging material, but the disadvantage is that courses are conducted in Chinese and course content is not tailored for international education.

 Some bilingual and local school students who aspire to enter Taiwan's top international schools or study abroad in the future often have above-average math abilities, but they are unable to understand math word problems in English and find it difficult to do math courses in English.